Bolo03/Digital-Space-website/README.md

 Made by Bolohan Marian Cristian

-This is a simple website project which represents an online store for electronic devices and PC components.
+This is a simple website which represents an online store for electronic devices and PC components.